jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-03-22-openwrt_review.md

 <br>

 That said, OpenWRT isn’t a plug-and-play solution.
 It requires careful setup and a willingness to dive into network configuration.
 But if you’re ready to take your network’s reliability, security, and performance to the next level, the combination of OpenWRT and the EAP615-Wall is a powerful and flexible solution worth considering.
+However, overall it is a good option and something that should be considered.

 <br>

 📝 For more information about OpenWRT, please review their [official documentation](https://openwrt.org/docs/start).